refinedev/refine/documentation/docs/authProvider.md

 ## Logout

 If authentication is enabled, a logout button appears at the bottom of the side bar menu.
-When the button is clicked, `logout` method from `authProvider` is called and app redirects to `/login` route.
+When the button is clicked, `logout` method from `authProvider` is called.

+refine redirects the app to `/login` route by default.
 <br />

 <div>